At the sign of the Barking lion...

 Follow these journeys as they happen at Last Of England Twitter.

-And so, you step inside.
-This is one of those churches which seduces the senses with its idiosyncratic character and plethora of interesting features.
-The first thing which will strike you is the great St Christopher facing the doorway.
-Although it has been damaged, the important parts are there, particularly the lush, curly hair of both figures.
-To your right are the remains of the medieval stone rood screen, existing elsewhere in Suffolk only at Bramford.
-Here, the top part was removed in the early 19th century, but you can still see where the reredoses for nave altars were set.
-And then, stepping through the gap, you stand before some of the loveliest wall paintings in all Suffolk.
-Because the church is pretty much all of a piece, apart from the later tower, having been built at the same time as the Hall in the middle of the 13th century, and because the original early Decorated east window is still in place, it is safe to assume that hese wall paintings are the original decorations, painted for the building's consecration.
+But we are able to step inside.
+This is one of those churches which thrills with its idiosyncratic character and richness of interest.
+The remains of the medieval stone rood screen, existing elsewhere in Suffolk only at Bramford, lead you through to the chancel, where you stand before some of the loveliest wall paintings in all Suffolk.
+Because the church was built pretty much all of a piece in the middle of the 13th Century, and because the original early Decorated east window is still in place, it is safe to assume that these wall paintings are the original decorations, painted for the building's consecration when it was first built.

 St Margaret, St Catherine, St Mary Magdalene (13th Century) St Margaret (13th Century) St Catherine (13th Century) St Mary Magdalene (13th Century) St Christopher and the Christ child

-To the south, we see that ever popular Suffolk triumverate of female saints, Margaret, Catherine and Mary of Magdala.
-To the north of the east window, a rare survival, a Madonna and child, flanked by angels.
-The most striking thing about these beautful flowing figures is that the centuries have oxidised the skin tones quite black.
-They are exquisite.
-And, as if that were not enough, the chancel also contains one of Suffolk's best pre-Reformation brasses.
-It is on the floor in front of the altar, to Thomas Brewse of little Wenham Hall, who died in 1514.
-He and his wife Elizabeth stand stately and proud, confident in their position, and in the perpetuity in which Masses would be said for their souls.
-Interestingly, someone at some point has attempted to scratch out the rose shapes on her girdle.
+And, as if that were not enough, the chancel also contains one of Suffolk's best pre-Reformation pairs of figure brasses.
+Thomas Brewse of little Wenham Hall, who died in 1514 and his wife Elizabeth lie before the altar, stately and proud, confident in their position and in the perpetuity in which Masses would be said for their souls.
+In fact, those Masses would last barely thirty years.
+Interestingly, someone at some point has attempted to scratch out the rose shapes on Elizabeth's girdle.
 Perhaps they thought it was a rosary.
 Beneath them, their children stand, boys to the left, girls to the right.
-The girls have long, flowing hair, which, Sam Mortlock tells me, means that they were unmarried at the time of their father's death.
+The girls have long, flowing hair, showing that they were unmarried at the time of their father's death.

 Thomas Brewse Ann Brewse Brewse weepers Thomas and Ann Brewse three little maids praying hands